tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Create an administrator IAM user - Step 13](Images/iam-user-13.png)

-Sign-out from your session, open the `CSV` file with the new `administrator` user credentials and login into the AWS Management Console using the user's URL and their password.
+Sign-out from your session, open the `CSV` file with the new `administrator` user credentials and login into the AWS Management Console using the user's URL and password.
 Tell students, that from now on, they should avoid using their _root user_ and work with this new admin user instead.

 Answer any questions before moving on.